 Brave New World by Aldous Huxley

 Brave New World (1932) by Aldous Huxley is a dystopian drama that examines a futuristic society called the World State, which operates based on secular scientism and pure efficiency.
-It is set in 2540 CE, also marked as being the year AF 632 (the novel uses an alternative way to categorize time).
-AF stands for “after Ford.”
+It is set in 2540 CE, also marked as being the year AF 632 (“after Ford”).
 The advent of Henry Ford’s revolutionary assembly line is revered by society as a divine creation.

 In this society, children are conditioned to be unemotional and conforming.
 Individuality is strongly discouraged.
-In addition, society allows no lasting relationships between people because “everyone belongs to everyone else.”
+In addition, no lasting relationships between people are allowed because “everyone belongs to everyone else.”

-Reproduction is sterilized by the state, transformed into an act necessary for population maintenance, not bond building or personal enjoyment.
+Even reproduction is sterilized by the state.
+It is transformed into an act necessary for population maintenance, not bond-building or personal enjoyment.
 Children are created outside the womb through advanced cloning technology.

-As an embryo a person’s fate is already determined.
+As an embryo a person’s fate is already predetermined.
 Embryos deemed “destined” for the higher classes get injected with chemicals to physically and mentally “perfect” them.
-Meanwhile, those meant to inhabit the lower classes are chemically altered to be “imperfect.”
-These classes, in order from highest to lowest, are Alpha, Beta, Gamma, Delta, and Epsilon.
-The Alphas are engineered to be leaders while the Epsilons are engineered to perform menial labor.
+Meanwhile, the lower classes are left “imperfect,” destined not for a life of prominence and privilege but of menial labor and subservience.

 Brave New World is considered a classic work of literature because of its timely messages.
-It cautions our capitalistic society from embracing pure secular scientism and efficiency so much so that we sacrifice the spirit that makes life worth living in the process.
-It also depicts the areas of life we should be wary of ceding governmental authority to, such as our interpersonal relations.
+It cautions our capitalistic society from embracing secular scientism and efficiency to the point that we sacrifice the spirit that makes life worth living.
+It also depicts the areas of life we should be wary of ceding governmental authority to, such as our interpersonal relations and fertility.